Mic-J-Lee/code_platoon_image/README.md

 Running Instructions
 --------------

-First, make sure you have [Docker Desktop](https://www.docker.com/products/docker-desktop) installed and running.
+First, sign up for a docker account and make sure you have [Docker Desktop](https://www.docker.com/products/docker-desktop) installed and running and signed in.

 With your terminal in the codeplatoon directory, run the 'build' script by entering this into your prompt: